DFKI-NI/green_automl_for_plastic_litter_detection/README.md

             python ENAS.py --path_to_data *path_to_data*

-      This will perform Neural Architecture Search and train the best archietcture from scratch.
+      This will perform Neural Architecture Search and train the best architecture from scratch.
 It provides the final metrics on the test set and the training emissions.

 ## License
 Project is released under the BSD-3 clause.